Tallinn University of Technology

 The main research field of the SensorTechBME team is to develop flexible and novel sensor technologies and algorithms in biomedical engineering applications:

 • To estimate dialysis adequacy and quality securing end stage renal disease (ESRD) patients’ care quality.
-The research is exploring spectrophotometrical and spectrofluorimetrical characteristics-signatures of the biofluids and performing various signal processing and analysis on those signals.
+The research is exploring spectrophotometrical and pectrofluorimetrical characteristics-signatures of the biofluids and performing various signal processing and analysis on those signals.

-• To develop beyond the state-of-the-art applications incorporated into a smart wearable multi-sensor fusion system for generating valuable data about the workers’ location, locomotion, physical activity, energy consumption and physiological status;
+• To develop beyond the state-of-the-art applications incorporated into a smart wearable multi-sensor fusion system for generating valuable data about the workers’ location, locomotion, physical activity, energy consumption and physiological status.

 • For speech-to-text usage in healthcare and industry.